What Causes Oil Contamination?

 Causes of Oil Contamination

 Lubricant or oil contamination can come from either external factors or internal reactions or breakdown.
 Additionally, oil contamination can happen before you receive the oil!
 Tanker trucks, storage containers, dispensing, and even storage conditions can introduce contaminants to the oil.
-If you don’t take preventive action, such as filtering, then you are most likely introducing these contaminants to your assets.
+If you don’t filter, you will likely add these contaminants to your assets.

 What Are the Main Types of Oil Contamination?